dotnet/tye/README.md

 ## Current Status

-Tye is an open source experiment that will last at least until Nov 2020.
+Project Tye is an open source experiment that will last at least until Nov 2020.
 We are using this time to try radical ideas to improve microservices developer productivity and see what works.

 We plan to do releases with new features roughly every 4 weeks.